kellyshreeve/wwcode-python-code-challenge/README.md

 # Women Who Code Python Code Challenges

+[Women Who Code Days of Code](https://app.hopin.com/events/wwcode-days-of-code/reception) is a women-centered coding event taking place starting January 8, 2024.
+The 60-Day Python Coding challenge, presents a new Python coding challenge each day from January 10, 2024 - March 10, 2024.
+By participating in the challenge, participants increase their coding skills and connect with one another in a male-dominated field.

-Repository hosts solutions to daily code challenges while participating in Women Who Code Python Challenge.
+This repository hosts my solutions to the daily code challenges while participating in the 60-day Python Challenge.

 All solutions are in Python and stored in challenge-notebook.ipynb.